-Button Description The following buttons apply to all columns, except for those that are fixed: Status, Filename, Sample Type, Groups, Level, Sample ID, and Sample Name.
-Moves the selected column to the Available Columns pane. < Moves all columns except those that are fixed. << Moves the selected column name in the Displayed Columns pane one row up in Up the column order.
-Moves the selected column name in the Displayed Columns pane one row down in the column order.
+Button Description Moves all columns to the Displayed Columns pane.
+Moves the selected column to the Displayed Columns pane.
+The following buttons apply to all columns, except for those that are fixed: Status, Filename, Sample Type, Groups, Level, Sample ID, and Sample Name. < Moves the selected column to the Available Columns pane. << Moves all columns except those that are fixed.
+Up Moves the selected column name in the Displayed Columns pane one row up in the column order.
+Down Moves the selected column name in the Displayed Columns pane one row down in the column order.